dbudiii/blackjack/README.md

     5. After passing, dealer flips second card that was hidden.
 Deals another card to himself if < 17.
 Checks if > 21 before and stops if > 17.
     6. Check who has higher card, then declare winner

+ Bugs to fix:
+ - ending the game whenever there is a bust
+ - recognizing when there is blackjack